 In Covington Court Health and Rehabilitation Center, 95.87% of Patients

 This metric measures the percentage of long-term stay residents who received the flu and pneumonia vaccines.

 Residents Maintain Autonomy

-This datapoint measures the percent of long-term residents that needed more assistance with activities of daily living over time.
+This datapoint is a measure of the percent of long-term care residents who required increased assistance with activities of daily living over time.
 ADL's include activities such as taking medications and taking a bath.
 Some experts believe that this is a reliable measure of a patient's well-being.

 Ability to Keep Residents Mobile

-This is the number of hospitalizations per 1,000 days of care.
-There is typically a correlation between staying out of the hospital and the quality of long-term care.
+This indicates the number of hospitalizations per 1,000 days of care.
+There is generally a correlation between reduced hospitalizations and the quality of care.

 Short-term Care: Rehospitalizations

 In Covington Court Health and Rehabilitation Center, 12.63 Percentage of Residents Rehospitalized

 This metric measures the number of times residents are rehospitalized per 1,000 days of short-term resident care.
 Staying out of the hospital during rehabilitation is key to restoring the health of patients.